 The hours of operation differ between the various site libraries and during vacation periods.
-Use of the respective libraries is restricted to the official hours of opening as displayed outside the entrance to the libraries or on electronic notice boards/library webpage.
-Any changes will be advertised well in advance.
-The onus is on members to familiarize themselves with the correct hours of operation.
+Use of the respective libraries is restricted to the official hours of opening as displayed outside the entrance to the libraries or on electronic notice boards, library website, library social media platforms or library APP.